Tax Time? Don’t Miss These Tax Breaks for Homeowners

 You may be able to deduct your mortgage interest payments on your federal return if you meet a few requirements.
 The home mortgage interest deduction appears on IRS Schedule A (Form 1040), which means you must itemize deductions in order to claim it.
 If you choose to take the standard deduction instead, you would not be able to deduct your mortgage interest on your return.

 Generally, you may deduct the mortgage interest you pay on your main home, where you reside most of the time, or on your second home.
-And these homes do have to be yours – that is, you have to have an ownership interest.
+And these homes do have to be yours – that is, you have an ownership interest.

 So how much can you deduct?

 Bear in mind that these are general guidelines to the home mortgage interest deduction.
 There are additional qualification rules and exceptions that might apply to you.
-The IRS lays out the complete details in Publication 936.
+The IRS provides the complete details in Publication 936.
 Consider checking in with a tax professional or your loan officer to confirm your eligibility for this valuable deduction.

 Mortgage points deduction

-If you’re a first-time buyer, you may not be familiar with the concept of “points.”
-Simply put: Points are certain charges you pay in order to get a mortgage.
+In broadest terms, points are certain charges you pay in order to get a mortgage.
 For instance, points can refer to loan origination fees or prepaid interest.

-To learn more about the SALT deduction for homeowners, see IRS Publication 530.
+To learn more about the state and local tax deduction for homeowners, see IRS Publication 530.

 Energy tax credits